PopGenClustering/Clumppling/README.md

 ### 1. Open a **command line interpreter** (i.e., a shell)
    * Linux and macOS users can use the built-in Terminal.
-   * For Windows users, you may want to get a terminal.
-For example, you may get Git Bash by downloading the executable Git installer from https://git-scm.com/download/win and running the installer.
-You may also use the built-in [Windows PowerShell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/powershell).
+   * For Windows users, you need to get a terminal.
+For example, you can get Git Bash by downloading and running the executable Git installer from https://git-scm.com/download/win.
+You may also use the built-in (for Windows 10) [Windows PowerShell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/powershell).

 ### 2. Install **Python** (Version 3.8 and above recommended)
    You can download the Python installer from https://www.python.org/downloads/.
    * For Windows users, go to https://www.python.org/downloads/windows/ to download the installer corresponding to your operating system and run the executable installer (check the box 'Add Python to environment variables' during the installation).
-   * For macOS users, go to https://www.python.org/downloads/macos/ to download the macOS 64-bit universal2 installer and double-click on the python-<version>-macosx.pkg file to start the Python installer.
+   * For macOS users, go to https://www.python.org/downloads/macos/ to download the macOS 64-bit universal2 installer and double-click on the *python-<version>-macosx.pkg* file to start the Python installer.
    * For Linux users, if Python is not pre-installed, you can install it via command lines (``sudo yum install -y python3`` for CentOS and Red Hat Linux and ``sudo apt-get install python3`` for all other Linux systems).

    You can verify the installation by running
    ````
    python --version
    ````
-   in the command line interpreter.
+   in the command line interpreter, which should give you the version of the installed Python.

 ### 3. Install conda and create a virtual environment
    Go to https://www.anaconda.com/download to download the conda installer and run the installer.
-Conda is a popular package management system and environment management system.\
+Conda is a popular package management system and environment management system.

    > A virtual environment is a Python environment such that the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments, and (by default) any libraries installed in a “system” Python, i.e., one which is installed as part of your operating system"

-   Using a virtual environment helps to keep the dependencies required by different projects separate and avoid conflicts.
+   Using a virtual environment helps to keep the dependencies required by different projects separate and avoid conflicts between projects.

    Create a virtual environment named ``clumppling-env`` by
    ````